LmaA-aD/AdKats/README.md

 <b>NOTE:</b> This is NOT the player-based punish/forgive system normally used for teamkilling, and is only usable by
 admins.<br/>
 <br/>
-Use of punish and forgive commands takes the load off admins remembering what players have broken server rules, and how many times.
+Punish and forgive commands take the load off admins remembering what players have broken server rules, and how many times.
 Each time a player is punished it's logged in the database, and the more punishes they get the more severe the punishment.
 Available punishments include kill, kick, temp-ban 60 minutes, temp-ban 1 day, temp-ban 1 week, temp-ban 2 weeks, temp-ban 1 month, and permaban.
 The order that punishments are given in can be configured to your needs.<br/>
 <br/>